GitOwenM/Technasium2021/Verslag.md

 [4] Janeway, Charles A, and Jr. “The major histocompatibility complex and its functions.”
 Immunobiology: The Immune System in Health and Disease.
 5th edition., U.S. National Library of Medicine (1970).

- * [?]
-Bianchi, Frans, Johannes Textor, and Geert van den Bogaart.
-"Transmembrane Helices are an overlooked source of Major Histocompatibility Complex Class I epitopes."
-Frontiers in immunology 8 (2017): 1118.